-Here is my cranberry sauce recipe.
-Delicious and popular during the holiday season, this sauce can also be used as a spread for various other occasions and uses.
-You must try recipe if you love cranberries!
+Here is my recipe for cranberry sauce.
+Delicious and very popular during the holiday season, this sauce can also be used to replace jams and spreads for any use all year round.

 Why making your own cranberry sauce